Electron Engine ™

 For use with LL1544, 1544A, 1545, 1545A, 1550, 1636, 1678, 9206, 9226, 9226XL.

 EE20 BoardThis series transformers has six coils.
-Resulting in very many applications, making this concept one of the best existing.
+Allowing many applications, making this concept one of the best existing.
 For good reason these products are very popular with HiFi studios, private users, and OEM users.

-Yet these transformers are not intended for soldering wires directly on it.
-Though this is possible, and people do it, this causes sometimes damage.
-Also hand wiring is difficult, because the pin distance is very small, same as standard IC's.
-Having to understand the technical details of the necessary connections is difficult for users who only want to get the transformers working quickly.
+But... these transformers are not intended for soldering wires directly on it.
+Though this is possible, and people do it, this causes sometimes the internal wiring becomes lose.
+Having to understand the necessary connections is difficult for users who only want to get the transformers working quickly.
 There is a also risk for grounding mistakes, and wiring errors.
 Often there is more than one way to connect everything, and the user begins of course with the most obvious.
-Once this works, nobody takes it apart any more, just to try another wiring.
-Besides, the pins are made for one time soldering only.
-At repeated soldering they can become loose, breaking off the internal wires.
-Finally, the only way to mount the transformer is by glueing it on the chassis.
+Once this works, nobody takes it apart any more, only to try another wiring.
+Finally, the only way to mount the transformer is by glueing it with the back side on the chassis.

 All these issues are solved with the EE20 board.

 In addition, this board offers several NEW connections schemes, which are not in the data sheet.
-We list those in the selection tables, together with the classic schemes.
-All of these can be quickly tested, simply with the Piano Switch.
+No obligation to use it, but feel free to try, just by setting the piano switch.
+We list those additional schemes in the selection tables, together with the classic data sheet schemes.

 EE20 Board

-The EE20 Board, can be used stand alone, or without the external switch board EE22.
-This EE22 board can also be attached at a later time.
+The EE20 Board, can be used stand alone, or without the external switch board EE22, which can also be attached at a later time.

-Using the external switch board EE22, all options stay working, but in addition the gain can be changed by a factor 2, with the external switch.
+Using the external switch board EE22, all options stay working, but now the gain can be changed by a factor 2, with the external switch.

 All these applications are selected with the Piano switch, just select the settings from the table, and it works immediately.